 So when I finish all the words, they will be made known to all the elect through you.
 Therefore you will write two little books, and you will send one to Clement and one to Grapte.
 Then Clement will send it to the cities abroad, because that is his job.
 But Grapte will instruct (noutheteō) the widows and orphans.
 But you yourself will read it to this city, along with the elders who preside over the church.

-Grapte was most likely a real woman (just as Clement was a real man, possibly the bishop of Rome) even though we only know of her through this vision.
+Grapte was most likely a real woman—just as Clement was a real man, either the bishop or secretary of the church in Rome—even though we only know of her through this vision.

 Women teachers like Grapte cannot be compared to the older women in Crete who are mentioned in Titus 2:3ff.
 There is no indication that these older women were directly involved in missionary work or in teaching Christian doctrine.
 Rather, they were simply instructed to uphold the gender expectations of their Hellenised (Greek-influenced) culture for the sake of good name of the gospel.

 The early church, just like the church today, had varied views and varied practises concerning women in ministry.
 In some churches, such as the church at Corinth, women and men contributed to the meetings regardless of gender.
 These contributions included prophecy and teaching, etc. In the early days of the church some house churches were even led by women.

 The women who accompanied the apostles were involved in missionary work which involved teaching doctrine and sometimes performing baptisms.
 Other women, like Grapte, taught local church members.
 While these women do not serve as examples of women who ministered to congregations which included men, they do serve as examples of women involved in the vital, valuable, and serious ministry of teaching Christian doctrine and theology to women.